 If the deceased person used a Lawyer to draft the Will or had an ongoing relationship, the firm may also hold important documents.
 You will need to find out with which Law Firm the deceased person dealt with and request for the details on the formal process to access the documents.

-If you have decided to tackle this Step yourself after reading and understanding this Step, you may want to:
+If you have decided to tackle this Step yourself after reading and understanding the above, you may want to:

 - Compile all important documents and list the government departments, companies and organisations the deceased person had dealings with;

-- Check if any mortgage or loans are in place and contact the bank or financial institution to request deferral of repayments until you have a better understanding of the estate;
+- Check if any mortgage or loans are in place and determine if these should be paid or deferred until you have a better understanding of the estate.